chrisdoherty4/tinkerbell-roadmap/design/230728_tinkerbell_workflow_execution.md

 #### Why do we need the Cancelling state?

 The Cancelling state separates Workflows we intend to cancel from those that have been cancelled.
 This allows Tink Server to issue a cancellation instruction to Tink Agent, and for Tink Agent to indicate successful cancellation.
 The explicitness of this sequence is useful because:
-* Explicit indication that a Running Workflow has stopped and thus Tink Agent is availbale for a subsequent Workflow is important to avoid unintended Workflow rejection (double dispatch).
+* Explicit indication that a Running Workflow has stopped and thus Tink Agent is available for a subsequent Workflow is important to avoid unintended Workflow rejection (double dispatch).
 * It aids in avoiding a double dispatch.
 Canceled is an end state so the system is at liberty to dispatch a subsequent Workflow even if the previous Workflow is still in the process of cancelling.
 * It makes clear to operators the state of the Workflow and why Tink Agent isn't executing a subsequent Workflow.